Illation/PlanetRenderer/README.md

 Open the generated visual studio solution

-To build the project you need to define an environment variable or macro for visual studio to find the above mentioned libraries.
+To build the project you need to define an environment variable or [a macro for visual studio](https://imgur.com/a/6uMFN) to find the above mentioned libraries.
 The variable is called "S_LIBS", and the value would be something like "C:\Dev\StaticLibraries".
 That folder needs to contain the .lib files and the include folders of SDL2, GLM and DevIL.
+For DevIL I suggest downloading the [Windows SDK at version 1.8](https://sourceforge.net/projects/openil/files/DevIL%20Windows%20SDK/1.8.0/).

 Hit F5